 Mathematics has rich potential as a platform for interdisciplinary study as well as application in almost all fields.
-Students can opt for any combination of 'generic elective' courses, that is courses other than the main subject, to be chosen from a variety of disciplines such as Economics, Philosophy, Political Science, History, Physics, Chemistry, Computer Science and English/Hindi Literature.
+Students can opt for any combination of 'generic elective' courses, that is courses other than the main subject, to be chosen from a variety of disciplines such as Economics, Philosophy, Political Science, History, Physics, Chemistry, Computer Science and English/Hindi Literature subject to the approval of the concerned department in offering the particular paper.

 The subject itself has more to do with a way of thinking rather than an assimilation of 'facts;' with the authenticity of processes, rather than with conclusions.
 Less than half of the course content is similar to the mathematics studied in school.
 It is the remaining part, broadly classified as modern, pure, abstract mathematics that defines the core of the course, comprising modern algebra and analysis, the main requirement for which is an aptitude for logical reasoning, much the same as that required for the 'logic' papers of Philosophy (Honours).
 On the other hand, there are a number of courses in applied mathematics and modelling, which draw on examples from diverse fields, including theoretical physics.
-Applicants who appear for the interview will be tested on their understanding of basicmathematical concepts studied in school as well as their reasoning ability.
+Applicants who appear for the written test and interview will be tested on their understanding of basic mathematical concepts studied in school as well as their reasoning ability.

 The course offers eighteen papers in Mathematics, which include four to be chosen from a list of options, along with two ability enhancement compulsory courses, four generic elective courses and two skill enhancement courses.
-These are distributed over six semesters, with semester-end University examinations taking place in November and May every year.
+These are distributed over six semesters, with semesterend University examinations taking place in November and May every year.
 75% weightage is given to these examinations, and 25% to internal assessment.

-A lot of emphasis has been given to 'hands-on' exposure to software such as Mathematica and Matlab through practicals.
-The details about the papers offered along with the reading lists prescribed can be found on the DelhiUniversity website www.du.ac.in.
+A lot of emphasis is given to 'hands-on' exposure to softwares such as Mathematica and Matlab through practicals.
+The details about the papers offered along with the reading lists prescribed can be found on the Delhi University website www.du.ac.in.

 Students who graduated from the department have, in the past, pursued a variety of careers, and excelled in their chosen fields that include teaching and research, management, law and the civil services.
-Every year, a reasonable number opt for pursuing higher studies in pure or applied mathematics in institutions such as TIFR (Mumbai and Bangalore), IISC (Bangalore), Oxford, Cambridge and the London School of Economics.
+Every year, a reasonable number opt for pursuing higher studies in pure or applied mathematics in institutions such as TIFR (Mumbai and Bangalore), IISC (Chennai), Oxford, Cambridge and the London School of Economics.
 A popular option is graduate studies in Economics, which is extremely mathematical, giving our students a comparative advantage over Economics graduates.
 Finance, Risk Management, Actuarial Sciences, Operations Research, Statistics are other graduate options leading to decent career opportunities.
+In the recent past, toppers of competitive examinations such as CAT and Joint Admission Test (JAM) for M.Sc. for the IITs, have been students of Mathematics (Hons) from college.

-The course is now cast in the Semester mode, which is somewhat exacting in respect of the course work, calling for a regular and systematic approach to pursuing it.
+The course is cast in the Semester mode under CBCS, which is somewhat exacting in respect of the course work, calling for a regular and systematic approach to pursuing it.
 Teachers in the department are more than willing to give extra time to students who are keen to explore further and to those who may have got left behind for whatever reasons.
 Each first year student is assigned a senior as mentor to help in adjusting to the course, the College, and to the larger extra-curricular experiences that are essential for holistic education.
 Students as a whole take full advantage of the rich extra-curricular fare that the college offers.
-The Mathematics Society is active in organizing talks and discussions, an outstation trip, as well as a two-day mathematics festival called Integration.
+The Mathematics Society is active in organizing talks and discussions, workshops, fellowship projects as well as a two-day mathematics festival called Integration.

-5.3 B.Sc.
+5.4 B.Sc.
 (Honours) PHYSICS